unikraft/loupe/src/static-binary-analyser/README.md

 # Static Analyser Tool (binary-level)

-The static binary analyser is a tool designed to detect system calls by analysing a static binary of an application.
+The static binary analyser is a tool designed to detect system calls by analysing a binary of an application.
 This tool handles both statically and dynamically-linked (it handles the plt/got sections) binaries.
 The static analyser requires [Capstone](https://pypi.org/project/capstone/) and [Lief](https://pypi.org/project/lief/) as third-parties libraries.

 ### Requirements